Mediaset España: 1989–1993: The early years

 On 25 August 1989 Gestevisión Telecinco, along with Antena 3 Televisión and PRISA TV, were issued a 10-year broadcasting license to operate a national, free-to-air, commercial television channel.
 On 3 March 1990 Tele5 (as it was known then) began its initial broadcast.

-In 1997 Silvio Berlusconi's Mediaset acquired the majority of shares in Telecinco.
+In 1997 Silvio Berlusconi's Mediaset Group acquired the majority of shares in Telecinco.

 The main director of Atlas, Chema Baptist, added maximum responsibility of Telecinco's internet area and new business multiplatform to his duties.
 This decision was part of the company's policy of harnessing content creation and management in new technologies, and it took place immediately after the repurchase of 50% of his internet branch was finalised by Orange in 2001.

 In 1998, after the arrival of Paolo Vasile as Chief executive officer, Telecinco became more prominent in Spain.
 On 10 March 2000, the Spanish government renewed the concession for a further 10 years.

+In 2003, Mediaset Group increased its stake in Telecinco and became the major shareholder with 50.1% of the shares.
 Gestevisión Telecinco was listed on the stock exchange on 24 June 2004.

+In 2008, Gestevisión Telecinco entered the North American market with the acquisition of a 29.2% stake in Caribevision, an American broadcaster for the country's Spanish-speaking population.